Think-Making Labs

 The camp concludes with a community performance showcasing the work of the young artists who participated, and a new collaboratively crafted work by the camp’s annual Artist in Residence.

-This year, the trial year, the camp welcomes young dance and theater artists from across the Richmond, VA area to dive into a weekend of movement workshops, and collaborative making opportunities!
-Young artists will get a chance to take an Embodied Forms Workshop (a process forward voice and movement class tied to methods of rhythm, reflex, and release), a Creative Research Lab (a multidisciplinary making lab offering young artists a chance to develop their own work inspired by select archives), and an opportunity to work hands on with the camp’s annual HubArtists (Artists in Residence) in Practice+Process to develop a community driven work.
+Next year, the trial year, the camp will welcome young dance and theater artists from across the Richmond, VA area to dive into a weekend of movement workshops, and collaborative making opportunities!
+Young artists will get a chance to take an Embodied Forms Workshop (a process forward voice and movement class tied to methods of rhythm, reflex, and release), a Creative Research Lab (a multidisciplinary making lab offering young artists a chance to develop their own work inspired by select archives), and an opportunity to work hands on with the camp’s annual HubArtists (Artists in Residence) in a Creative Lab to develop a community driven work.
+Look out for more information on our next camp this summer!